salaboy/platforms-on-k8s/chapter-5/README.md

 ## Next Steps

-If you have access to a Cloud Provider such as Google Cloud Platform, Microsoft Azure or Amazon AWS, I strongly recommend you checking the Crossplane Providers for these platforms.
-Installing these providers and provisioning Cloud Resources, instead of using the Crossplane Helm Provider will give you real life experience on how these tools work.
+If you have access to a Cloud Provider such as Google Cloud Platform, Microsoft Azure, or Amazon AWS, I strongly recommend you check the **Crossplane Providers** for these platforms.
+Installing these providers and provisioning Cloud Resources, instead of using the Crossplane Helm Provider will give you real-life experience on how these tools work.

-As mentioned in Chapter 5, how would you deal with services that need infrastrucutre components that are not offered as managed services?
+As mentioned in Chapter 5, how would you deal with services that need infrastructure components that are not offered as managed services?
 In the case of Google Cloud Platform, they don't offer a Managed Kafka Service that you can provision.
 Would you install Kafka using Helm Charts or VMs or would you switch Kafka for a managed service such as Google PubSub?
 Would you maintain two versions of the same service?

 ## Sum up and Contribute

 In this tutorial, we have managed to separate the provisioning for the application infrastructure from the application deployment.
 This enables different teams to request resources on-demand (using Crossplane compositions) and application services that can evolve independently.

 Using Helm Chart dependencies for development purposes and quickly getting a fully functional instance of the application up and running is great.
-For more sensitive environments you might want to follow an approach like the one shown here, where you have multiple ways to connect your application with the components required by each service.
+For more sensitive environments, you might want to follow an approach like the one shown here, where you have multiple ways to connect your application with the components required by each service.

 Do you want to improve this tutorial?
-Create an issue, drop me a message on [Twitter](https://twitter.com/salaboy) or send a Pull Request.
+Create an issue, drop me a message on [Twitter](https://twitter.com/salaboy), or send a Pull Request.